A domain name is your web address, the URL of your website and the basis for your e-mail addresses.

 DDoS attacks can cause major economic damage and completely shut down websites.
 What is a DDoS attack?
-How can you protect your website against DDoS attacks?
-And what does Combell provide for this?
+How can you protect your website against DDoS attacks and what measures does Combell take to address this issue?

 First, we need to explain what a DoS (Denial of Service) attack really entails.
 This is a situation where a computer system cannot provide the service that you are expecting as a user.
 This can happen due to an unintended error in the program, but usually these are situations where the access to servers, devices, services, networks, applications, or even specific transactions within applications is deliberately made impossible by e.g. computer hackers or activists.